Incremental backup in Windows Server Backup

 1. Free download the software, Install and launch it.

 2. Under the Backup tab, select “System Backup”.
 Then, it will include the needed files for a system restore by itself.

-4. Click “Schedule” to decide when to run the backup, and then click the “Backup Scheme” tab to select Full/Differential/Incremental backup as you wish.
+4. Click “Schedule Backup” to decide when to run the backup, and then click the “Backup Scheme” tab to select Full/Differential/Incremental backup as you wish.
 By default, it will create one full backup and then 6 incremental backups if you check the option below.

 5. (Optional) Click "Enable Automatic Backup Cleanup" under the “Backup Scheme” tab and select a cleanup method to let disk space management delete old backups.
 You can use By quality, By date, By daily/weekly/monthly.

 6. Click “Start Backup” > "Add the schedule and start backup now" to start the first full backup.
 Then, it will perform incremental backup when reaching the time or trigger settings you set.
 You can also choose "Only add the schedule" to run the backup later.

 If you are confused about Windows Server Backup not doing incremental backup, you can easily switch to AOMEI Backupper.
 You can have one full backup and 6 incremental backups by default.
 If you enable the Disk Space Management feature, it will do a full backup once the old backups get deleted in order to make the current backups valid.